Lithuania Minor: Geography

 The area of Lithuania Minor embraced the land between the lower reaches of the river Dangė to the north and the major headstreams of the river Pregolya (Prieglius) to the south.
 The southwestern line ran from the Curonian Lagoon along the Deimena river to its south, continued along the Prieglius river to the Łyna (Alna) river, up to the town of Alna (modern Druzhba) and hence southward along the Ašvinė river to Lake Ašvinis and from there eastward to the border of Lithuania Major.
 The region embraced about 11 400 km^{2}.
 The broader understanding of Lithuania Minor includes the area west from the Łyna and south form the lower reaches of the Prieglius and the Sambian Peninsula, making up 17–18 thousand km^{2} in total.

 The former ethnic region of Lithuania Minor belongs to different states today.
 The part of Kaliningrad Oblast (excluding the city of Kaliningrad and its surroundings), a few territories in Poland's Warmian-Masurian Voivodeship, as well as the following territories in modern-day Lithuania: the Klaipėda district municipality, the Šilutė district municipality, Klaipėda city, Pagėgiai municipality, and Neringa municipality had once ethnically, linguistically and culturally been the latter Lithuanian region.
 Although now divided among countries, Lithuania Minor had been intact formerly, all these areas were once part of Prussia and thus politically separated from Lithuania Major.

 From 1773 to 1918, all of Lithuania Minor was part of the Kingdom of Prussia's province of East Prussia, the core of medieval Prussia.
 It was a region outside of the former Lithuanian state, inhabited by a large number of Prussian Lithuanians.
 Ethnic Prussian Lithuanians were mostly Protestants, in contrast to the inhabitants of Lithuania Major, who predominantly were Roman Catholics.

-Giving the Prussian Lithuanian name first and followed by the German name, major cities in former Lithuania Minor were Klaipėda (Memel) and Tilžė (Tilsit).
-Other towns include Ragainė (Ragnit), Šilokarčema (Heydekrug), renamed to Šilutė, Gumbinė (Gumbinnen), Įsrutis (Insterburg), Stalupėnai (Stallupönen).
+Cities and towns

+The largest, oldest and historically most important cities are Klaipėda, Sovetsk and Chernyakhovsk.

+Cities and towns in the Lithuanian part: